fetchai/agents-aea/docs/agent-oriented-development.md

 All of this makes asynchronisation the preferred method for designing agent processes and interactions.
 An agent's interactions should be independent of each other, as much as possible, and of the agent's decision making processes and actions.
 This means the success or failure of, or delay in any single interaction does not block the agent's other tasks.

+## Time

+Closely related with the discussion of asynchronicity is the idea that time is not a universally agreed notion in multi-agent systems.
+Any two agents `i` and `j` may not necessarily share the same clock and this must be taken into account when designing systems comprising these agents.
+For example, you cannot necessarily expect agents to synchronise their behaviour according to time (e.g. perform a certain task at a certain time).

+Another time-related issue is that, unlike some agent-based simulation (ABS) systems where there is a global tick rate for all agents, in AEA-based systems tick rates may be different for different agents.
+This is because of a fundamental difference, where ABS systems control some aspects of all of their agents' execution while in AEA-based systems, agents are truely decoupled from one another  - most likely distributed and running on different machines and networks - and there is absolutely no central unit that moderates any aspect of their behaviour.

 ## Complex, Incomplete, Inconsistent and Uncertain

 The fourth characteristic(s) relate to the environment in which agents are expected to operate in, and these have been mentioned a number of times in the previous sections.